LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 export { route }
 ```

-4. Define component with `profile.edit` route in `src/main.jsx`.
-Full file should have the following content.
+4. Define the component with the `profile.edit` route in `src/main.jsx`.
+The full file should have the following content.

 ```jsx
 import React from 'react'